determined-ai/determined/docs/interfaces/notebooks.rst

    dependencies using images and virtual environments.
 The HTTP requests are passed through the master proxy from and to the container.

--  Jupyter Notebooks are automatically terminated if they are idle for a configurable duration to release resources.
+-  Jupyter Notebooks can be automatically terminated if they are idle for a configurable duration to release resources.
 A notebook instance is considered to be idle if it is not receiving any HTTP traffic and it is not otherwise active (as defined by the ``notebook_idle_type`` option in the :ref:`task configuration <command-notebook-configuration>`).
+To enable this behavior by default, set ``notebook_timeout`` :ref:`option in your master config<master-config-notebook-timeout>`.
+To enable it for a particular notebook, set ``idle_timeout`` option in the notebook config.

 After a Notebook is terminated, it is not possible to restore the files that are not stored in the persistent directories. **You need to ensure that the cluster is configured to mount persistent